Francemyadoptedcountry

 Annemarie's contribution:

+It was the day after my sixth birthday.
 I had been outside all day playing cricket on the beach with my friends.
-I
+I heard my mother call 'Garfield, Garfield, come in for supper.
+It's your favourite - fried chicken and calalloo."

 I was home as quick as my legs would run.
 But this time family supper was different; there was a seriousness, but also a hint of excitement, fluttering between my mother and father.
 They had a big piece of paper on the table and explained that our Mother Country, Great Britain, we're offering free passage to England.
 Of course I knew nothing of our mother country other than her history, which we learnt about in school but Dad had volunteered to fight in their RAF during the terrible war which had devastated so many countries.
 He was eager to get back into the RAF and told Mum and me that we would be helping our mother country as they had lost so many young men in the war.
 It would be an opportunity for her to enjoy all the modern things over there and I would go to school .
 What an opportunity for us all, said Dad!
 And Aunt Taniyah , mum's youngest sister would come with us.